5/1/2025

 speaker

-Danny Cudham
+Tammy Cudham

 speaker

-Mitch Fadal
+Mitch Fidel

-Yeah, the regional wins have been strong and nothing to announce on the real big enterprise accounts but continue to win regionally.
-Obviously with the low double digit growth.
+Yeah, the regional wins have been strong and nothing to announce on the real big enterprise accounts.
+But continue to win regionally, obviously with the low double-digit growth.

 speaker